foundriesio/docs/source/tutorials/configuring-and-sharing-volumes/modify-shellhttpd-container.rst

 	     echo "= $(date) ============================="
      done

-The first line in the ``while`` loop will check for a file ``/home/shellhttpd/shellhttpd.conf`` and if it exists it will load the variables specified in the file.
+The first line in the ``while`` loop will check for the file ``/home/shellhttpd/shellhttpd.conf``.
+If it exists, it will load the variables specified in the file.
 Then, ``echo`` will print the values of ``PORT`` and ``MSG``.
 ``RESPONSE`` will be redefined with the new ``MSG`` value.